unnecessary-axiom/diamond_toolbox/README.md

 Use
 ---

-Install the script by follinwg the instructions here: https://unnecessary-axiom.github.io/diamond_toolbox/
+Install the script by following the instructions here: https://unnecessary-axiom.github.io/diamond_toolbox/

 When the script it run the default featureset will be enabled and a new config tab will appear.